This clever iPhone wallpaper ensures your battery will never die again

 London-based designer Ben Vessey has made a collection of iPhone wallpapers that could save you from going off the grid.
 They change when your battery gets low in order to give you a big visual cue that it’s time for a charge.

 It’s a smart fix, especially since Apple’s battery icon is so tiny.
 But you can’t miss these wallpapers, which change your entire phone background.
-The designs, available on his website for about $10, come in three different packs.
+The six designs, available on his website for about $5.50, come in two different packs.
 One is a riff on the classic Happy Mac and similarly inspired Apple Face ID, which starts out with a smile on a black background surrounded by green rings, and turns to a big frowny face surrounded by red rings when you hit low battery.
 The red shifts to yellow lightning bolts when you’ve found a charging outlet and the phone is getting some juice.

 There’s also an apple design, which starts out whole and shifts to an apple core when your battery gets low; and a high-voltage background that looks like a classic smiley face when the phone is fully charged, but shifts to a frown when the battery runs low.
 A few design traits they all have in common?
 They’re all simple, and loudly to the point.